SpektraSystems/Red-Hat-Modernize-Apps/04-reactive-microservices.md

 * The event bus supports publish/subscribe, point to point, and request-response messaging.
 * The event bus API is very simple.
 It basically involves registering handlers, unregistering handlers and sending and publishing messages.

 Internally the EventBus is an abstraction and Vert.x have several different implementations that can be used depending on demands.
 Default it uses a local java implementation that can't be shared between different java processes.
 However, for clustered solutions the event bus can use an distributed in-memory data store like Infinispan (also know as Red Hat JBoss Data Grid) or Hazelcast.
 There are also work in progress to be able to use a JMS implementation like Apache ActiveMQ (also known as Red Hat AMQ)

->**NOTE:** Red Hat OpenShift Application Runtimes offer support for Red Hat JBoss Data Grid for clustering use-cases of Vert.x
+>**NOTE:** Red Hat Runtimes offer support for Red Hat JBoss Data Grid for clustering use-cases of Vert.x

-## The Event bus API
+## The Event Bus API

 Let's first discuss some Theory: